antoniomari/meta-gc-rl/wandb_results.md

 Big hyperparam sweep.
 We want to assess the performance of our algorithms on TEST-Goals settings first and then on ALL-Goals

+Many fine-tining (i don't remember what)

+Finetune (pointmaze) :
+- lr 0.003 and ilr (0.0003 or 3e-05)
+- Canceled -> not good

+Eval: baseline antmaze with bigger inner-lr
+- 5e-04, 1e-03, 3e-03 (to see if it matches fomaml boost at 100-200)
+- Completed

+Eval: (antmaze) evaluating bigger LR modes at 45k, 50k
+- 1 or 5-inner-steps, ilr0.003 and ilr 0.03
+- Both only actor and normal eval
+- Trained REPTILE -> now training FOMAML (FFA)

+Train: (pointmaze) trying higher learning rates as the differences are too subtle for these
+- lr 0.0003 and ilr 0.003 -> Done

+Training: (humanoidmaze)
+- lr 3e-04, ilr 3e-04
+- FFA, RRAFIX and JTA (inner steps 1 5 10 20 50 100 200)

+[IN progress]

+Eval (antmaze) higher learning rates FFA
+- 1 or 5-inner-steps, ilr0.003 and ilr 0.03

+Eval (humanoidmaze)
+- all models with lr 0.0003

+Eval: (pointmaze) higher learning rates FFA RRAFIX JTA

+Eval: (pointmaze) higher learning rates baseline

+[TODO]

+Eval: (pointmaze) trying same lr (3e-04) actor only to see if something changes